chellick/Algorithms_comparison/README.md

 Items 2-5 are performed until the specified number of generations has passed.
 In the *FGEF* problem (finding the global extremum of a function), a binary string with a given length is taken as an individual.
 The characteristic of comparison, in turn, is the number of units in a given individual.
 The population is an array with N-specified number of elements.

+The birth of individuals of the next generation occurs as follows: several random individuals in the population are taken, strings are compared, the best (those with more units in the binary string are considered) representatives are selected as parents for crossing.
+Then the method of dividing both parents into parts is used (one part from the first parent, the second - the remainder from the second parent).

+Thus, a new generation is assembled, the same size as the previous one, and replaces it.
+In most cases, the highest quality individuals pass on their genes from generation to generation, due to which the quality of individuals from generation to generation improves each time.

+The number of individuals in one generation, the number of generations, the chance of mutation, and the limitations of the function are the adjustable parameters of the genetic algorithm.
+In the fitness function in GA, the x and y coordinates are given by the following formula:

+$$x;y\ =\ \left(\frac{m}{2^i-1}\right)\left(lim_1-lim_2\right)+lim_1$$